Prize Fund $48.50

 E. If none of the above, an entering average of 225 will be used.

-5. Verification Entries must be accompanied by League Standing Sheet or photocopy of Book Average, signed and dated by a league officer or a letter from the league president or secretary of the league from which the entering average is submitted.
+5. Verification.
+Verification will mostly be done online so it is the responsibility of the bowlers to verify USBC and TAD averages.
 Failure to use the correct average shall disqualify score if submitted average is lower than correct average thereby resulting in a lower classification or more handicap.
 Prize winnings shall be based on the submitted average if it is higher than the correct average.
 However, corrections in averages may be permitted up to the completion of the bowler's first game.

 6. Other Requirements